-Sometimes sickness offers the opportunity for a much needed break that our body has been begging us for but we've refused to acknowledge.
+Sometimes sickness offers the opportunity for a much-needed break that our body has been begging us for but we've refused to acknowledge.
 We put off the R&R for another day; we sigh in resignation over the fact that "we just can't right now".
-Not only does sickness have the ability to make us pay attention to our own needs but it can also facilitate us in gaining attention from loved ones who have otherwise seemed just out of reach due to their own heavy work loads and stresses.
-Sometimes it just knocks us on our asses and ensures that we be pampered somehow, some way.
+Not only does sickness have the ability to make us pay attention to our own needs but it can also facilitate us in gaining attention from loved ones who have otherwise seemed just out of reach due to their own heavy workloads and stresses.
+Sometimes it just knocks us on our asses and ensures that we are pampered somehow some way.

 Now, I'm not saying that this is the case for all illnesses.
 Not at all.
 I'm just imploring you to look at yourself.
 Have you given yourself adequate rest and care?
 Do you feel loved and supported by your friends and family?
 Do you feed yourself healthy foods, exercise adequately, and allow yourself time to laugh and play?
 When do you find yourself suffering from illness?
 Is there a pattern?

 Chronic illness is another beast altogether.
 I have suffered from a chronic illness since I was an eight-year-old child.
 I've looked that monster up and down and sideways asking why it came about, how I might heal it, and why it is that it's in the forefront of my life.
 A few years ago I started to realize that I have experienced secondary gains from the illness for as long as I can remember.
 It offers an abundant supply of attention from loved ones, privileges I wouldn't otherwise have, and excuses for my failings.
 Is that why I keep it around?